google/WebFundamentals/src/content/en/updates/posts/2016/08/removing-document-write.md

 Composability is one of the great powers of the web, allowing us to easily integrate with services built by third parties to build great new products!
-One of the downsides of composability, is that it implies a shared responsibility over the user experience.
+One of the downsides of composability is that it implies a shared responsibility over the user experience.
 If the integration is sub-optimal, the user experience will be negatively impacted.